tdegrunt/jools/README.md

         }
     }

-Provided the following fact, the rule would output "Hello David" to the console:
+Provided the following fact, the rule would output "Hello Dave" to the console:

     {
-      "name": "David",
+      "name": "Dave",
-      "email": "email@user.com"
+      "email": "dave@ibm.com"
     }